Wispr Flow Pricing 2026: Plans, Cost & Is It Worth It?

 2. Daily Mac Dictator (Thousands of Words/Week)

-Recommendation: Voibe at $99 lifetime.
+Recommendation: Voibe at $149 lifetime.
 For Mac users who dictate daily (developers writing AI prompts, writers drafting long-form, professionals dictating correspondence), Voibe pays for itself in under 8 months versus Wispr Flow Pro annual.
 After that it keeps saving forever.
-You also avoid cloud transmission, active-window screenshots, and post-trial reliability risk.
-The tradeoff: Voibe is Mac-only and does not include context-aware AI rewriting — you get clean Whisper transcription, not AI-polished output.
+You also avoid active-window screenshots and post-trial reliability risk, and you choose fully on-device processing or a private zero-retention cloud.
+The tradeoff: Voibe is Mac-only and does not include context-aware AI rewriting โ you get clean Whisper transcription, not AI-polished output.

 3. Cross-Platform User (Mac + Windows + iOS + Android)